TTp95/dopingFVM.jl/README.md

 # Installation

-Julia dopingFVM *will be* is registered in the Julia General Repository
+Julia dopingFVM *will be* register in the Julia General Repository

 ```julia
 #using the internal package manager